 Inland homes deal primarily with UV exposure, humidity, and the occasional severe weather.
 Standard prep and quality coatings handle these conditions well.
 Pricing tends toward the lower end of ranges for equivalent home sizes.

 Coastal homes within a mile of the water face everything inland homes do plus salt air exposure.
 Salt accelerates paint deterioration, promotes mildew growth, and corrodes any exposed metal.
-We typically recommend premium or luxury coatings for coastal properties and factor in additional prep for salt removal.
+According to Sarasota climate data, average relative humidity runs 72 to 76 percent year-round with a UV index reaching 7 (high) from May through September (Weather Atlas, Sarasota Climate Averages).
+That combination punishes exterior coatings harder than almost any other metro in the U.S. We typically recommend premium or luxury coatings for coastal properties and factor in additional prep for salt removal.
 Expect 10 to 20 percent higher pricing than equivalent inland homes.

 Waterfront homes with direct exposure - the ones where you can see the water from your front door - take the most beating.
 Annual salt accumulation, wind-driven spray during storms, and relentless humidity create an environment that punishes substandard work.
 For these properties, premium materials and meticulous prep aren't upgrades - they're necessities.
 Pricing typically runs 15 to 25 percent above inland equivalents.